-Viareggio‘s biggest tourist attractions are its beautiful beaches and its carnival, but lovers of architecture can also admire the villas and the art niveau hotels.
-The harbor is one of the most interesting of its kind in Italy.
+The biggest tourist attractions of Viareggio are its beautiful beaches and its carnival, but lovers of architecture can also admire the villas and the art nouveau hotels.
+The harbour is one of the most interesting of its kind in Italy.
 Several of the main sights are located in Torre del Lago Puccini, a frazione of Viareggio itself.

 Tourist Attractions Viareggio